facebookarchive/LogDevice/docs/kubernetes.md

 By default, this spec installs a 3 nodes LogDevice cluster.
 If you want a bigger cluster, modify the `logdevice-statefulset.yaml` file, and increase the number of replicas to the number of nodes you want in the cluster.
 Also by default, we attach a 20GB persistent storage to the nodes, if you want more you can change that under the `volumeClaimTemplates` section.

+Check out [our configuration docs](configuration.md) for more details about the configuration file.

 ### Starting the Cluster

 Once you're done configuring the cluster, you can deploy it using: